shivannis/xandr-docs-public/xandr-docs/articles/curate/viewability-faq.md

   with Xandr to enable measurement)

->

 ## What types of creatives does Xandr viewability support?

 The Xandr viewability script is currently enabled for all banner, native, and video creatives.
-For more information about how viewability works for video, see
+For more information about how viewability works for video, see [Video Viewability](video-viewability.md).
-<a href="video-viewability.md" class="xref">Video Viewability</a>.

 ## Why would some supported inventory not be measurable?